apache/buildstream/doc/source/main_install.rst

 Installing
 ==========

-Until BuildStream is available in your distro, you may need to install it yourself from source.
-The necessary steps are:
+BuildStream is packaged in some Linux distributions.
+If your distro has an up-to-date package we recommend using that.
+The table at `repology.org <https://repology.org/project/buildstream/versions>`_ may be useful.

+For full install instructions, read on:

 * :ref:`Install dependencies<install-dependencies>`
-* :ref:`Install BuildBox<install-buildbox>`
 * :ref:`Install BuildStream<install-buildstream>` (from a git checkout, or from PyPi)
+* :ref:`Install BuildBox<install-buildbox>` (if needed)
 * :ref:`Update PATH<post-install>`

-Alternatively, BuildStream can be run in :ref:`a container<install-container>`.
+BuildStream can also be run in :ref:`a container<install-container>`.

 .. _install-dependencies: